AshyIsMe/safe/README.md

-# safe - run a command isolated to the current directory
+# safer - run a command isolated to the current directory

 Many dev tools are explicitly running arbitrary code directly from the internet with unknown chain of custody.
 Most devs know we should probably have a separate user for to run these dev tools as, or use devcontainers or VMs but